TykTechnologies/tyk-charts/components/tyk-dashboard/README.md

 This chart defines a standalone Tyk Dashboard component on a [Kubernetes](https://kubernetes.io/) cluster using the [Helm](https://helm.sh/) package manager.

 For typical usage, we recommend using following umbrella charts:
-* For Tyk Open Source, please use [tyk-oss](https://github.com/TykTechnologies/tyk-charts/tree/main/tyk-oss)
+* For single data centre deployment, please use [tyk-single-dc](https://github.com/TykTechnologies/tyk-charts/tree/main/tyk-single-dc)
-* For Tyk Pro, please use either [tyk-mdcb-data-plane](https://github.com/TykTechnologies/tyk-charts/tree/main/tyk-mdcb-data-plane) or [tyk-single-dc](https://github.com/TykTechnologies/tyk-charts/tree/main/tyk-single-dc)
+* For multi data centre deployment, please use tyk-mdcb-control-plane (Coming soon!)

 [Learn more about different deployment options](https://tyk.io/docs/apim/)